Social Services and Family Support

 - support to young people aged 16 to 19 who can't live at home or who are leaving care, helping them to live independently

 - protection for children at risk of abuse or neglect

 - provide fostering, adoption and residential care homes for children who cannot live at home

 - work with young people in trouble with the law to improve their chances in life and prevent re-offending

 You can refer yourself or a child to us by emailing AccesstoChildrensServices@westminster.gov.uk or ask a professional you are working with to help.
 We will need to talk to you and your family to find out what your needs are and what we can offer you and agree a way forward.

-You may be referred for some early intervention support from the community or a voluntary agency, or might be offered support through the children's centres or via our locality service.
+You may be referred for some early intervention support from the community or a voluntary agency, or might be offered support through the family hubs or via our locality service.
 If your needs are more complex you may be referred for an assessment by a social worker and they will discuss with you how we can help further.